Shiva Boys relegated after SSFL rejects identity theft argument for second illegitimate player

 “At the beginning of the season, I said we have such a good team that the only ones who can beat us is ourselves and it turned out so true—not for the boys but the management, who made a couple of errors [that] cost us dearly.”

-Should the current table reflect nothing but results on the field of play, Shiva Boys would today be three points clear at the top of the standings and in need of just one point against St Benedict’s on Saturday to secure their second successive title.
+Should the current table reflect nothing but results on the field of play, Shiva Boys would today be tied with Presentation at the top of the standings and seeking their second successive title with an emphatic win over St Benedict’s on Saturday.

 In so doing, they would have become only the second school to successfully defend the Premier Division crown, following Naparima’s back-to-back league trophies in 2014 and 2015.